 Holiday Facilities in Corfu

-Corfu is no stranger to happy holiday makers, and with plenty of activities on offer it’s hardly surprising that visitors return every year to see what else the island has to offer.
+Corfu is no stranger to happy holidaymakers, and with plenty of activities on offer, it’s hardly surprising that visitors return every year to see what else the island has to offer.
 For a perfect family outing, hire some mountain bikes and head out of town to explore the tourist walks and the old donkey trade trails, passing through mountainside vineyards and low-level farmland as you go.

 A group of friends travelling together can enjoy the experience of hiring a chartered catamaran and sailing off to the stunning beach lands of Kassiopi for a private snorkelling session followed by a BBQ on the sandy shore.
-And to make a full day of your trip, arrange to head back later in the evening and enjoy your final moments on deck watching the sunset with a glass of wine.
+And to make a full day of your trip, arrange to head back later in the evening and enjoy your final moments on the deck watching the sunset with a glass of wine.

-Single travellers can enjoy booking excursions with like minded visitors to the island, and spend lazy afternoons strolling through vineyards and sampling the wine, while meeting new and interesting people along the way.
+Single travellers can enjoy booking excursions with like-minded visitors to the island, and spend lazy afternoons strolling through vineyards and sampling the wine while meeting new and interesting people along the way.
 If you’re feeling a little more adventurous, then booking a place on a group scuba diving trip is a great way to meet new people, although there is likely to be far less talking done.